espocrm/documentation/docs/administration/bpm-gateways.md

 !!! note

     If one of parallel flows has been ended for some reason, then the diverging converging will never be processed.
 The process will be blocked.
-Avoid a flowchart design that can bring about such a situation.
+Avoid the flowchart design that can bring about such a situation.

 ----